Patterns in Practice

 Image: Patterns in Practice Residency – Craig Scott.
 Image credit: Shamphat Photography

-Composer, improvising guitarist and sound artist, Craig Scott took up an artist residency responding to key insights and creating their own inquiry.
-For this residency, Craig explored built an automated guitar through which he examined the evolving human relationship with technological appendages, its effect on personal and collective mental health, perception of reality and how we relate to our own bodies, tools and each other.
+Composer, improvising guitarist and sound artist, Craig Scott took up the artist residency hosted by Watershed, which responded to key insights, creating their own inquiry.
+For his residency, Craig built an automated guitar through which he examined the evolving human relationship with technological appendages, its effect on personal and collective mental health, perception of reality and how we relate to our own bodies, tools and each other.